glajchs/slack-customizations/README.md

     This file will not be loaded by default.
 It is a work in progress.
 It binds `ctrl+shift+pageup` and `ctrl+shift+pagedown` to moving the current channel/thread/direct message up/down one in the list.
 While the rooms do move, and via a localStorage restore their ordering after a slack relaunch, there are still significant bugs in this implementation.
 More work TBD.

+## How to run slack in devtools mode
+To run slack in a mode that gives you access to the webkit devtool (Inspect Element), go to a terminal, and set the variable SLACK_DEVELOPER_MENU

+`export SLACK_DEVELOPER_MENU=true`

+Then launch slack from that terminal

+`slack &`

+Now after you've launched, you can right-click anywhere and hit "Inspect Element".
+Customize away!

 ## Wishlist for the future

 - Make the emoticon search widget allow for substring search (why isn't this built-in!!)